-26. Context of safeguarding incidents
+28. Context of Safeguarding Incidents

 Safeguarding incidents can occur outside of school and can be associated with outside factors.
 All staff, particularly the DSL and deputy DSL(s), will always consider the context of safeguarding incidents.
 Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare.
-The school will provide as much contextual information as possible when making referrals to CSC or external agencies.
+The school will provide as much contextual information as possible when making referrals to CSC/CFW or external agencies.

-27. Pupils potentially at greater risk of harm
+29. Pupils potentially at greater risk of harm

-St Andrew's C of E Infant School recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
-Additional considerations for managing safeguarding concerns and incidents amongst these groups are outlined below
+St Andrews C of E Infant School recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
+Additional considerations for managing safeguarding concerns and incidents amongst these groups are outline below.

-Pupils who need social workers
+• Pupils who need social workers